-State laws combat texting while driving, one of the worst traffic offenses.
+State laws combat texting behind the wheel, one of the worst traffic offenses.
 Currently, 48 states and the District of Columbia (DC), Puerto Rico, Guam, and the US Virgin Islands feature a driving-while-texting ban for all drivers.

 What are the penalties for distracted driving and texting?

-Penalties for texting and driving laws by state vary, with fees ranging from $50 to $75.
+Penalties for by state vary, with fees ranging from $50 to $75.
 The first offense in Alabama costs $25, and California charges $20.
 Colorado, Louisiana, and Indiana are some states with fines of $100 or more.

 Alaska is extreme, with fines of up to $500 for the first offense unless the driver causes an injury, then it increases up to $50,000.
-Often, state fines increase or double if the driver texts and drives while in a work zone or school zone.
+State fines often increase or double if texting occurs while in a work or school zone.

-- Strictest Texting and Driving by Laws By State: Alaska, Illinois, Indiana, Louisiana, Oregon, Utah, and Wisconsin
+- Strictest by Laws By State: Alaska, Illinois, Indiana, Louisiana, Oregon, Utah, and Wisconsin

-- States the Least Strict on Texting and Driving: California, Iowa, Montana, New Mexico, and South Carolina
+- States the Least Strict: California, Iowa, Montana, New Mexico, and South Carolina

-In 26 states, driving and texting adds points to a driver’s license, with the typical amount ranging from two to four points, based on the state and offense level.
+In 26 states, texting behind the wheel adds points to a driver’s license, with the typical amount ranging from two to four points, based on the state and offense level.
 Illinois drivers can receive up to 10 points on their license for texting while driving charge and risk license suspension.
 North Dakota drivers texting while driving may receive up to six points.